elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ## TERMS

 A "term" is a reference to a piece of data.
 Terms are used in both expressions and in conditional and imperative statements to indicate what should be operated upon.
 Terms come in many varieties:

 A "literal term" is either a number, ratio, mixed, string, pointer, flag, or nibble literal.
 See "Literals" for information on how to formulate each of these.

 A "local term" is a variable defined within, and usually confined to, a routine.
 See "Local Variables" for more information.

 A "global term" is the name of a global variable.
 See "Global Variables".

 A "signed term" is any term with a plus or minus sign in front of it.
 A space is required after the sign so I don't mistake it for part of a name.

 A "ratio term" is a ratio made from other terms, rather than literal numbers.
 Spaces are required around the slash, as in "the height / the width".

 A "possessive term" is any term followed by a possessive phrase, like "the string's length" or "a polygon's magnitude".
 See "Possessives" for details.

 A "coerced term" is a term whose type you want to forcibly change.
 I will always treat a pointer, for example, as a pointer — unless you coerce it into something else, like this: "the pointer AS A NUMBER".
 You will normally not need this feature unless you're a partly-reformed object-head and have defined a lot of things that are extensions of other things.

 Now I know this sounds complicated, and it is.
 But you don't have to think about any of this, just like you don't have to think about nouns and verbs to speak proper English.
 Type in what you're thinking and let me do the rest.

-## TEXT
+## O CAMPO DE TEXTO

 There is a powerful thing called "text" in my noodle.
 It is used to implement editable text boxes, large and small.
-Dialogs, for example.
+Diálogos, por exemplo.
 Or text shapes on pages.
-My editor, in fact, is mostly just a big text box.
+Meu editor, de fato, é principalmente apenas uma grande caixa de texto.
 Here is the definition:

-A text is a thing with
-a box, an origin,
-a pen color, a font, an alignment, some rows, a margin, a scale ratio, a wrap flag, a horizontal scroll flag, a vertical scroll flag, a selection, a modified flag, a last operation, some texts called undos, and some texts called redos.
+A text is a thing with a box, an origin, a pen color, a font, an alignment, some rows, a margin, a scale ratio, a wrap flag, a horizontal scroll flag, a vertical scroll flag, a selection, a modified flag, a last operation, some texts called undos, and some texts called redos.

 As you can see, this is no trivial thing.
 The good news is that my noodle will handle most of the details for you.
 Normally, you won't do much more than:

 CREATE a text.
 DRAW a text.
 DESTROY a text.

 You should initialize your text's box, pen, font, alignment, margin, and flags after you create it.
 And you'll have to pass any events related to your text box down to me, of course, so I can take care of all the hard stuff for you.
 My text event handlers are documented on the following two pages.

 ## TEXT HANDLERS

 I will handle most of your text events for you, if you ask me nicely like this:

 HANDLE an event GIVEN a text (backspace key).
 HANDLE an event GIVEN a text (delete key).
 HANDLE an event GIVEN a text (down-arrow key).
 HANDLE an event GIVEN a text (end key).
 HANDLE an event GIVEN a text (enter key).
 HANDLE an event GIVEN a text (escape key).
 HANDLE an event GIVEN a text (home key).
 HANDLE an event GIVEN a text (left double click).
 HANDLE an event GIVEN a text (left-arrow key).
 HANDLE an event GIVEN a text (page-down key).
 HANDLE an event GIVEN a text (page-up key).
 HANDLE an event GIVEN a text (printable key).
 HANDLE an event GIVEN a text (right-arrow key).
 HANDLE an event GIVEN a text (tab key).
 HANDLE an event GIVEN a text (up-arrow key).

 I know it may seem like a nuisance to dispatch all of these events separately, but that is exactly what makes my text generally useful.
 Two examples:

 If you have a text box with only one line, you will probably want to ignore up and down ARROW keys, while your multi-line text boxes will pass them down to me so I can reposition the caret.

 If you're using a text box as a dialog, you will probably cancel the thing when the ESCAPE key is pressed, and execute on the ENTER key.
 In normal text, you will undoubtedly do something else.

 See what I mean?
-You're in control.
+Você está no controle.
 So you have to issue the orders.

 TEXT HANDLERS (continued)

 I will also handle a number of other, high-level text operations for you:

 HANDLE CUT given a text.
 HANDLE COPY given a text.
 HANDLE PASTE given a text.

 HANDLE SELECT ALL given a text.

 HANDLE FONT HEIGHT given a text and a font height.
 HANDLE FONT NAME given a text and a font name.

 HANDLE PEN given a text and a color.

 HANDLE INDENT given a text.
 HANDLE OUTDENT given a text.

 HANDLE UPPERCASE given a text.
 HANDLE LOWERCASE given a text.

 And I can:

 HANDLE UNDO given a text.
 HANDLE REDO given a text.

 Whenever you ask.
 Up to 32 levels deep.

 Now to get started with text, I suggest you go play with my "console" a while, then check out the console code in my noodle.
 After that, you might want to take a look at my editor.
 But if you really want to see text in action, look in the writer.
 Finally, spend a few minutes with the dialog stuff in my desktop.

 ## THINGS

 The word "thing" is very special to me.
 Whenever I see it in a type definition, I create a special dynamic record, and a special kind of chain record, so you can create lists of your things.
 In the Cal Monet, for example, you said:

-A work is a thing with a URL and a painting.
+Uma obra de arte é uma coisa com uma URL e uma pintura.

 But I got very excited and modified and expanded this definition to read:

 A work is a pointer to a work record.
 A work record has a next work, a previous work, a URL, and a painting.
 Some works are some things with a first work and a last work.

 You didn't, of course, know that.
 But I freely admit it, because it lets you:

 APPEND a thing TO some things.
 APPEND some things TO some other things.
 INSERT a thing INTO some things AFTER another thing.
 INSERT a thing INTO some things BEFORE another thing.
 INSERT some things INTO some other things AFTER a thing.
 INSERT some things INTO some other things BEFORE a thing.
 MOVE a thing FROM some things TO some other things.
 MOVE some things TO some other things.
 PREPEND a thing TO some things.
 PREPEND some things TO some other things.
 REMOVE a thing FROM some things.
 REVERSE some things.

 I also have a function in my noodle that will "put some things' count into a count" for you.
 All you have to remember is to CREATE and DESTROY each of your things.
 See "Memory Management" for further information.

 ## TIMERS

 ```
 A tick is approximately 1 millisecond.
 "The system's tick count" is the number
 of milliseconds since the last restart.
-It wraps around every 24.8 days or so.
+Ele embrulha a cada 24,8 dias aproximadamente.
 What happens then is unknown, since no kluge has ever stayed up that long.
 ```
 ```